 Although we have come a long way since the days of gender-tracking students' educational options, in countries like Canada and the U.S., fewer women than expected end up pursuing advanced degrees in fields like math, engineering and computer science.
 While the historic gender performance gap in mathematics is now negligible, women remain under-represented in the field.
-The study Culture, Gender, and Math published in the journal Science last year, underscores this fact.
-Using data from 40 countries, it shows that in societies with high levels of gender equality, "girls perform as well as boys in mathematics and much better than them in reading."
+The study "Culture, Gender, and Math" published in the journal Science last year, underscores this fact.
+Using data from 40 OECD (Organization for Economic Cooperation and Development) countries, it shows that in societies with high levels of gender equality, "girls perform as well as boys in mathematics and much better than them in reading."